wstric/bedburner/README.md

 existing components.

 After much research and trying to make hotend cartridge heater work I found the aluminum shell PTC heater form factor.
 While lacking in surface area it is very compact, electrically isolated and could be easily mounted heatsink.
-Balancing space, thermal out, and availability lead to 35mm x 20mm x 5mm nominal size PTC and 50mm x 50mm x 20mm.
+Balancing space, thermal out, and availability lead to 35mm x 20mm x 5mm nominal size PTC and 50mm x 50mm x 20mm heatsink.
 This left enough space for safety features such as a thermal switch as a fail safe and further cap the maximum temperature.

 Modifying the off the shelf heatsink ending up being one of the most challenging part.
 While